cholla-hydro/cholla/docs/sphinx/ChollaExamples/1d-blast/overview.md

 # path to output directory
 outdir=./
 ```
 Upon completion, you should obtain 101 output files.
-The initial and final density, pressure, and velocity (in code units) of the solution is shown below (pink dots) plotted over a high resolution solution with 4000 cells (purple line).
+The initial and final density, pressure, and velocity (in code units) of the solution is shown below.
 Examples of how to extract and plot data can be found in `cholla/python_scripts/plot_sod.ipynb`.
-:::{figure} 99.png
+:::{figure} two_times.png

 We see a contact discontinuity around x = 0.6 followed by a shock at x = 0.65 and a rarefaction fan.
 We have a contact discontinuity just past x = 0.75 cells and a shock at x = 0.85.

 We can also obtain the evolution of the density (here at 10 fps):